Relentless0x7/Relentless0x7/README.md

-- 👋 Hi, I’m @Relentless
-- 👀 I’m interested in - Software Development, Ethical Hacking and Reverse Engineering!
-- 🌱 I’m currently learning - C++, Python and Lua
-- 📫 How to reach me - Discord: Relentless#7478
+• Hi, im Relentless im interested in programming.
+Specifically in software development and reverse engineering.

 <!---
 Relentless0x7/Relentless0x7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.